Pronounciation: Ca-lin-dr-o-pun-TEE-a bi-ge-lov-EE-i

 Propagation: Seed rare, more common is the rooting detached joints.

-Disease and pests: Root rot in wet soils
+Disease and Pests: Root rot in wet soils

-There are 28 species in the genus Cylindropuntia.
+Taxonomic musings: There are 28 species in the genus Cylindropuntia.
 Other locally indigenious chollas include: